350Seattle-Transportation-Team/gtfs-realtime/README.md

 pip install pandas geopandas numpy shapely fiona six pyproj tables matplotlib tqdm
 ```

-In more detail:
+In more detail, assuming you have successfully installed [Anaconda](https://www.anaconda.com/download/) on your system:

-## Mac OS
+## Mac OS X

-On Mac, you can set up a Python 3.6 environment using `conda`, but you need to install the above packages with pip.
+On Mac, you can set up a Python 3.6 environment using `conda`, but you need to install the above packages with `pip`.

 ```bash
 #Create a new conda environment named `realtime-buses` with Python version 3.6 (3.7 does not work) and the ipython kernel